Halesowen Abbey: Granges and leases

 However, leases of major assets, and even of crops, to wealthy individuals did become normal during the abbey's final century.
-In May 1505 Abbot Thomas, Abbot and his house granted a lease to Sir William Lyttelton's steward, Richard Hawkys, of "the tythe barne of Illey, and all the tythe corne of almaner greynes, and the tythe hey of Melley felde and Melley medowe yn Illey, with all tythe corne and hey belonging to the Township and Elde of Illey."
-This lease strictly related to the glebe of the parish church, rather than the abbey's own demesne.
+In May 1505, Abbot Thomas and his house granted a lease to Sir William Lyttelton's steward, Richard Hawkys, of "the tythe barne of Illey, and all the tythe corne of almaner greynes, and the tythe hey of Melley felde and Melley medowe yn Illey, with all tythe corne and hey belonging to the Township and Elde of Illey."
+This lease is strictly related to the glebe of the parish church, rather than the abbey's own demesne.
 The Lady Day dealings of 1522 included a 60-year lease to William Green and his wife Joan of Radewall Grange and a pasture.
 Demesne land was not entirely leased out, as it was by some abbeys: Valor Ecclesiasticus in 1535 reported £30 from the Halesowen demesne land and £7 from Dodford Priory.
 However, most of the revenue sources are specified as either redditus (something rendered, rent) or firma (farm, a rented property or right), both indicating a yield from a leasing arrangement.

 Controlled churches

 Church of St John the Baptist, Halesowen.
-Substantially a medieval building, with modern additions to south aisle.
+Substantially a medieval building, with modern additions to the south aisle.

 Church of St Matthew, Walsall, formerly All Saints'.
-15th century church heavily reconstructed/restored, 1819—21 and 1879—80.
+The 15th-century church was heavily reconstructed/restored in 1819—21 and 1879—80.

 Church of St Giles, Rowley Regis.
 1923 building on the original site.

 Church of St Leonard, Clent.
-Partly medieval, with 15th century tower.
+Partly medieval, with a 15th-century tower.
 Nave rebuilt 1884—5.